kelseyhightower/oscon-metrics-tutorial/labs/01-minikube.md

 localkube: Running
 ```

-Verify kubectl is installed and set to the minikube context:
+Verify kubectl is set to the minikube context:

 ```
 kubectl config current-context